Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 https://academiccalendars.romcmaster.ca/preview_entity.php?catoid=47&ent_oid=6411&returnto=9411

-Medical Radiation Sciences students will graduate with both the McMaster University Bachelor of Medical Radiation Sciences Degree and the Ontario College Advanced Diploma from Mohawk College.
+Medical Radiation Sciences students will graduate with both the McMaster University Honours Medical Radiation Sciences Degree and the Ontario College Advanced Diploma from Mohawk College.

 Graduates will be ready for professional certification in their specialization.
 Graduates may also pursue advanced degrees in their field or in broader fields, such as health administration or sciences, or second degrees in other health professions.
 Post graduate studies in magnetic resonance imaging or cardiac ultrasound are also options.